 I am a doctoral candidate studying Social and Personality Psychology at the University of Texas at Austin.
 Broadly, my research examines the influence of identity-related processes on wellbeing, moral values, and political behavior.
-This research is motivated by two increasingly apparent observations: 1) that many national and international conflicts are rooted in conflicts about identity, and 2) that a better understanding of identity processes is key to improving intergroup harmony and reducing suffering.
-However, identity processes do not function in isolation; they continuously interact with a variety of contextual factors.
+This research is motivated by two increasingly apparent observations: 1) that many national and international conflicts are rooted in conflicts about identity, and 2) that a better understanding of identity processes is key to improving intergroup harmony.
+However, identity processes do not function in isolation; they interact with contextual factors, like the digital media landscape.
 My dissertation examines how new patterns of information consumption and exchange may be interacting with person-level variables to foster authoritarian attitudes and erode democracy.

 To learn more about my background or research, see my CV.